Try these Halloween potluck recipes for a ghoulishly good time!

 Sweet and salty.
 Crunchy and smooth.
 Chocolatey and peanut buttery.

-That’s what this Halloween candy bark is!
+That’s what this no-bake Halloween candy bark is!
 Actually, it’s all of that and more.
 And you’ll only need six ingredients to make it.

 It’s an incredible, no-bake dessert that features layer upon layer of yumminess.
 You’ll start with a decadent layer of melted chocolate.